 More than 400,000 residents in Greater Cincinnati read below a 4th-grade level.
-Moreover, although Cincinnati has one of the best public library systems in the United States, many neighborhoods do not have a library branch including some communities with the lowest literacy rates in the region.
-Children in these communities also report that they have never owned a book and did not often have books in their homes.
+Moreover, although Cincinnati has one of the best public library systems in the United States, many neighborhoods still need a library branch including some communities with the lowest literacy rates in the region.
+Children in these communities also report that they only sometimes had a book and did not often have books in their homes.

 More locations will soon be available on The Literacy Network Map.

-The Literacy Network of Greater Cincinnati is recruiting both book donors and Little Free Library Stewarts.
-Book donors can give a few or as many books as they would like.
-Call 513-621-7323 (READ) or email email@example.com.
+The Literacy Network of Greater Cincinnati is recruiting both book donors and Little Free Library Stewards.
+Book donors can give wants many books as they would like.
+Call 513-621-7323 (Readers email [email protected].
 Books of all reading levels are accepted.

-Stewards, caretakers of Little Free Libraries, promote the library and makes sure it is clean, inviting and fully stocked.
+Stewards, caretakers of Little Free Libraries ensure the library is clean, inviting and fully stocked.
 Persons interested in being stewards can apply online.

 Related Article: Books about race, diversity, and inclusion

 The Literacy Network of Greater Cincinnati (LNGC) is a champion of literacy for individuals, families, workplaces, schools and the community by raising awareness, improving access, and serving as a catalyst for literacy efforts.

 LNGC was founded in 1986 and initially served as a referral hotline for adults seeking to earn a GED, learn English, or enroll in basic reading classes.